0xVenus/0xVenus.github.io/posts/ptd/morty.md

 dope it worked!

-After spending some time trying to upload a webshell which i wasn't able to'.
+After spending some time trying to upload a webshell which i wasn't able to' coz i couldn't find a writable path.

 i found out that the phpmyadmin version is vulnerable to RCE